Understanding Dopamine: Love Hormones And The Brain

 Is dopamine the love hormone?

 Dopamine is sometimes called the love hormone.
-It is also a neurotransmitter that is produced in the brain, which is a hormone responsible for making you happy and good, as well as cause a decreased appetite, among other purposes it serves.
+It is also a neurotransmitter that is produced in the brain, which is a hormone responsible for making you happy and good, as well as causing a decreased appetite, among other purposes it serves.
 Some of these purposes are romantic love, attachment with your immediate family, or even when it comes to talking to an old high school acquaintance.
 This may seem like a very strange assortment of purposes, but if you think about it, these are things that make sense together.

 Does love increase dopamine?